Market

 or situation which exists or may be reasonably anticipated

-any external influence and that they are independent of
+and without any external influence and that they are

 The Independent Directors have also confirmed that they

-they are registered on the databank of Independent Directors
+that they are registered on the databank of Independent

-maintained by the Indian Institute of Corporate Affairs.
-The
+Directors maintained by the Indian Institute of Corporate

-directors have further confirmed that they are not debarred
+Affairs.
+They have also confirmed that they are not debarred

 from holding the office of director under any SEBI order or